House of Lords: Officers

 Traditionally the House of Lords did not elect its own speaker, unlike the House of Commons; rather, the ex officio presiding officer was the Lord Chancellor.
 With the passage of the Constitutional Reform Act 2005, the post of Lord Speaker was created, a position to which a peer is elected by the House and subsequently appointed by the Crown.
 The first Lord Speaker, elected on 4 May 2006, was Helene Hayman, Baroness Hayman, a former Labour peer.
 As the Speaker is expected to be an impartial presiding officer, Hayman resigned from the Labour Party.
 In 2011, Frances D'Souza, Baroness D'Souza was elected as the second Lord Speaker, replacing Hayman in September 2011.
 D'Souza was in turn succeeded by Norman Fowler, Lord Fowler in September 2016, who served as Lord Speaker until his resignation in April 2021.
-He was succeeded as Lord Speaker by John McFall, Lord McFall of Alcluith, who is the incumbent Lord Speaker.
+He was succeeded as Lord Speaker by John McFall, Lord McFall of Alcluith, who served until his resignation in 2026.
+McFall was succeeded in February 2026 by Michael Forsyth, Lord Forsyth of Drumlean, who is the incumbent Lord Speaker.

 This reform of the post of Lord Chancellor was made due to the perceived constitutional anomalies inherent in the role.
 The Lord Chancellor was not only the Speaker of the House of Lords, but also a member of the Cabinet, and the most senior judge in England and Wales; his or her department, formerly the Lord Chancellor's Department, is now called the Ministry of Justice.
 The Lord Chancellor is no longer the head of the judiciary of England and Wales.
 Hitherto, the Lord Chancellor was part of all three branches of government: the legislative, the executive, and the judicial.
 The only other person in such a position is the monarch, as the formal source of all executive authority, the King-in-Parliament who grants royal assent to laws, and appointer of judges; but whereas the monarch's actions are strictly limited by convention, the Lord Chancellor's were not, a situation which offended against the principle of separation of powers.